 In order to travel outside the United States, a DACA recipient must request Advance Parole and pay a fee.
 Advance Parole is a permit for a non-U.S. national who does not have an immigrant visa to re-enter the United States.

 DACA status is generally good for two years after the date of issuance.
 You can apply for a renewal.

 If you want more information about DACA, you should consult with an immigration attorney.
 At Serving Immigrants, we have the experience and the compassion you need.
-Contact us online or call us at (305) 907-6151 to schedule a consultation.
+Contact us online or call us at (305) 907-6151to schedule a strategy session.